 "Sinopsis" puede pertenecer a otra edición de este libro.

-Marija Jankovic is Assistant Professor of Philosophy at Davidson College.
+Marija Jankovic is an Associate Professor of Philosophy at Davidson College.
 Her areas of research are collective intentionality and philosophy of language.
-She is co-editor of The Routledge Handbook of Collective Intentionality, alongside Kirk Ludwig (Routledge 2018).
+She is the editor of The Routledge Handbook of Collective Intentionality, with Kirk Ludwig (2018).

-Kirk Ludwig is Professor of Philosophy and Cognitive Science at Indiana University, Bloomington.
+Kirk Ludwig is the Ruth N. Halls Professor of Philosophy and Cognitive Science at Indiana University, Bloomington.
 He works in philosophy of mind and action, epistemology, philosophy of language, and metaphysics.
-His most recent books are Plural to Institutional Agency (2017) and The Routledge Handbook of Collective Intentionality, co-edited with Marija Jankovic (Routledge 2018).
+He is the author, with Ernest Lepore, of Donald Davidson: Meaning, Truth, Language and Reality (2005) and Donald Davidson’s Truth-Theoretic Semantics (2007).
+He is the author of From Individual to Plural Agency: Collective Action 1 (2016) and From Plural to Institutional Agency: Collective Action 2 (2017).
+He is editor of Donald Davidson (2003), A Companion to Donald Davidson, with Ernest Lepore (2013), and The Routledge Handbook of Collective Intentionality, with Marija Jankovic (2018).

 "Sobre este título" puede pertenecer a otra edición de este libro.